Privacy Notice

 7. Do you have an obligation to provide your data?

-Within the framework of the business relationship it is necessary for you to provide the personal data which is required for the lawful establishment, implementation and termination of add on insurance solutions and related services.
+Within the framework of the business relationship it is necessary for you to provide the personal data which is required for the lawful establishment, implementation and termination of insurance solutions and related services.
 Without such data, Companjon will usually have to refuse to conclude the insurance contract or to execute an instruction or will not be able to continue to service an existing contract and may have to terminate it.

 8. Automated decision-making

-We use means of automated decision making to manage your insurance policy (including our claims handling processes).
-Where we do so, we respect the rights, freedoms and legitimate interests of policyholders.
-In particular, you have the right to challenge such decisions and have them reviewed by our staff.
+Where we use automated decision making, we respect the rights, freedoms and legitimate interests of policyholders.
+In particular, you have the right to challenge such decisions that affect you in a legal or significant way and have them reviewed by a member of our team.

-As a data subject, you can assert a number of rights under the General Data Protection Regulation.
-If you wish to make use of these rights, please contact dpo@companjon.com.
+As a data subject, you can assert a number of rights under the applicable data protection law in relation to your personal data.
+If you wish to make use of these rights, please contact dataprivacy@companjon.com

-- Right to rectification (Art.
+Right to rectification (Art.
 16 GDPR): You can request the rectification of incorrect personal data and the completion of incomplete personal data concerning you.

-- Right to erasure (Art.
+Right to erasure (Art.
 17 GDPR): Subject to the conditions of Art.
-17 GDPR, you can request the deletion of your data.
-This may be the case, for example, if the data is no longer necessary for the purposes for which it was collected or otherwise processed, if you withdraw your consent, which is the basis for the processing of the data, and there is no other legal basis for the processing, if you object to the processing of your data and there are no overriding legitimate reasons for the processing.
-If you object to the processing of your data for the purposes of direct marketing or if we have processed the data unlawfully.
+17 GDPR, you can request the deletion of your personal data.
+This may be the case, for example, if the personal data is no longer necessary for the purposes for which it was collected or otherwise processed, if you withdraw your consent, which is the basis for the processing of the personal data, and there is no other legal basis for the processing, if you object to the processing of your personal data and there are no overriding legitimate reasons for the processing.
+If you object to the processing of your personal data for the purposes of direct marketing or if we have processed the personal data unlawfully.
 Companjon may refuse to delete your personal data if the processing of your personal data is necessary to ensure compliance with a legal or regulatory obligation or to assert, exercise or defend legal claims.

-- Right to restriction of processing (Art.
-18 GDPR): Furthermore, you may have a right to limit the processing of your data, i.e. to tag the personal data stored with the aim of limiting their future processing.
+Right to restriction of processing (Art.
+18 GDPR): Furthermore, you may have a right to limit the processing of your personal data, i.e. to tag the personal data stored with the aim of limiting their future processing.
 One of the conditions specified in Art.
 18 GDPR must be met for this purpose.

-- Right to withdraw consent (Art.
-7(3) GDPR): When you have given consent to a processing of your data, you can withdraw such consent at any time and without giving reasons.
+Right to withdraw consent (Art.
+7(3) GDPR): When you have given consent to a processing of your personal data, you can withdraw such consent at any time and without giving reasons.
 This does not affect the lawfulness of processing based on your consent until withdrawal.

-- Right to data portability (Art.
-20 GDPR): You may also have a right to obtain the data concerning you that you have provided, made available in a structured, common and machine-readable format.
-You may transfer this data to another responsible party at your discretion.
-In addition, you can demand that your data will be transferred directly to another controller, insofar as this is technically possible (right to data transferability, Art.
+Right to data portability (Art.
+20 GDPR): You may also have a right to obtain the personal data concerning you that you have provided, made available in a structured, common and machine-readable format.
+You may transfer this personal data to another responsible party at your discretion.
+In addition, you can demand that your personal data will be transferred directly to another controller, insofar as this is technically possible (right to data transferability, Art.
 20 GDPR).

-- Right to object (Art.
-21 GDPR): You may object to the processing of your data at any time for reasons arising from your specific situation, provided that the processing is based on the legitimate interests of Companjon or those of a third party.
-In this case, Companjon will no longer process your data, unless there are compelling reasons for continued processing which outweigh your interests, rights and freedoms or the processing serves to assert, exercise or defend legal claims (Art.
+Right to object (Art.
+21 GDPR): You may object to the processing of your personal data at any time for reasons arising from your specific situation, provided that the processing is based on the legitimate interests of Companjon or those of a third party.
+In this case, Companjon will no longer process your personal data, unless there are compelling reasons for continued processing which outweigh your interests, rights and freedoms or the processing serves to assert, exercise or defend legal claims (Art.
 21 GDPR).
 Your right to withdraw your consent to processing is possible at any time irrespective of this right of objection.

-- Right to lodge a complaint (Art.
+Right to lodge a complaint (Art.
 77 GDPR): You have the right to lodge a complaint at the supervisory data protection authority regarding the data processing carried out by Companjon if you believe that it infringes applicable data protection law.

 C. Changes to this Privacy Notice